Biosciences Office Procedures

 Common Biology courses that transfer to UT with a generic course designation, such as the following, must be submitted for faculty review:

-Students may e-mail electronic copies of syllabi to their academic advisor or turn in a hard copy at the Biosciences Advising Center in MBB 1.220.
+Students should contact their assigned advisor for information on submitting syllabi for evaluation.
 Syllabi will be reviewed by UT Biology faculty members, who will determine if the material covered in the course(s) is equivalent to the material covered in UT Biology courses.
 This process typically takes 4-6 weeks.

 Syllabi should include information about the textbook used, the topics covered, and the amount of time devoted to each topic.
 Lab manuals for courses with labs should be turned in along with course syllabi.
 Students with more than one course to be evaluated should submit all syllabi at the same time.